 We will hold a Morning Briefing at the start of each day of the RNC, addressing some of the biggest issues affecting this election.

 The Atlantic and the Aspen Institute hosted a series of events covering a broad range of topics including arts, science, culture, religion, philosophy, economics and politics.

 The Aspen Ideas Festival is the nation's premier public gathering place for leaders from around the globe and across many disciplines to present and discuss the ideas and issues that both shape our lives and challenge our times.

 The Atlantic hosted a series of conversations over meals on a variety of topics.

-Spotlight Health will again draw speakers and audience members from around the world to talk about the cutting-edge health issues of our times during three days of conversations, stories, films, interactive activities and more.
+Spotlight Health drew speakers and audience members from around the world to talk about the cutting-edge health issues of our times during three days of conversations, stories, films, interactive activities and more.